privacy-tech-lab/gpc-privacy-choice/README.md

 ### Scheme 0b: GPC Privacy Choice Banner

 Scheme 0b is the base scheme.
 Users are presented a **GPC Privacy Choice Banner** on each new site they visit.
 Users can select to which domains they want to send GPC signals via a domain list on the Options Page.
+In the code the number used to represent Scheme 0b is "9".
+The paper refers to Scheme 0b as Scheme B.

 <p align="center">
   <img width="294" alt="Screen Shot 2022-12-19 at 11 57 06 AM" src="https://user-images.githubusercontent.com/54873610/208479232-0b2752b2-0bf2-4b3e-8ff1-319b4dd9ab65.png">